Last Updated on: 25th July 2024, 07:31 pm

 Getting off in the tiny town of Santa Elena, I was disappointed, but not all that surprised, to learn that the town contains no bicycle rental shop.
 And so the only option was to hire a rickshaw taxi.

 Also unsurprisingly, the drivers would not give me a price near what I’d hoped.
-In a town like Santa Elena, all the drivers know each other.
-And they’ll chat to each other about your situation in Mayan so you can’t eavesdrop.
-Needless to say, you can’t exactly ‘shop around’ here and look for a better price.
+In a town like Santa Elena, all the drivers know each other, and they’ll chat to each other in Mayan so you can’t eavesdrop.
+Needless to say, you can’t exactly shop around here and look for a better price.

 My auto rickshaw driver was at least friendly and he confirmed where I’d have to wait to catch the bus back to Mérida.
 This is the same bus that departs from Uxmal at 15:00, but since Sayil is a lot further south, it will pass by the area about thirty minutes earlier.

-If all that sounds like a hassle, and especially if you haven’t yet been to Uxmal and Kabah, this tour will take you to Uxmal, Kabah, Sayil and Labna in the same day.
+If all that sounds like a hassle, and especially if you haven’t yet been to Uxmal and Kabah, this tour will take you to Uxmal, Kabah, Sayil and Labná on the same day.
 It’s the only such tour that I was able to come across online.

 But if you’re still intent on visiting independently, here are a couple of other ideas: